Safety Advice for New Ocean Swimmers

-While health authorities say no groups, there are swimmers who have had a partner or family member in a kayak paddling alongside them for safety.
+Some swimmers have a partner or family member in a kayak paddling alongside them for safety.
 At the very least it would be good for the swimmer to have someone keeping an eye on them from the beach.
 Would you hike in the mountains alone?

 The temperature of the ocean at places like Kits Beach or Jericho Beach ranges from 13 to 14 degrees Celsius in early May up to 19 degrees in high summer.
 For comparison, the Kits Pool and pools like Hillcrest are typically above 22 degrees Celsius.
 A general rule of thumb at events says that water temperatures below 15 degrees means wetsuit-mandatory, anything between 15 and 20 is wetsuit-optional, and above 20 degrees requires people to not wear a wetsuit.